spinnaker/spinnaker.github.io/community/releases/next-release-preview/index.md

     clone-retention-minutes: 0           # (Default: 0).
 How much time to keep clones.
 0: no retention, -1: retain forever
     clone-retention-max-bytes: 104857600 # (Default: 100 MB).
 Maximum amount of disk space to use for clones.
 ```

+When the maximum amount of space configured for clone retention is reached, clones will be deleted after returning from the download request, just as if retention was disabled.